elefthk/elefthk.github.io/_posts/2017-09-05-keras-tf-virtualenv.md

 printf "\n and now upgrading\n" pip install --upgrade pip

-printf "\n and now installing numpy, scipy, matplotlib, keras and tensorflow (and their dependencies)" pip install scipy matplotlib keras tensorflow-gpu Pillow pip list
+printf "\n and now installing numpy, scipy, matplotlib, keras and tensorflow (and their dependencies) and h5py (for storing model weights)" pip install scipy matplotlib keras tensorflow-gpu Pillow h5py pip list
 ```

 Notes:
-1. Pillow is needed for scipy to work properly and for some reason it is not installed as a dependency with scipy, as numpy does for example.
+1. Pillow is needed for scipy to work properly and for some reason it is a requirement for scipy, as numpy for example.
 2. If you don't have keras and tensorflow already installed in your computer you must then make sure that the ~/.keras/keras.json file exists and that "image_dim_ordering" is set to "tf" or "channels_last" and "backend" is set to "tensorflow".
 If you have another version of Keras installed that is older than 2.0, then set "image_dim_ordering" to "tf".
 This works with both versions while "channels_last" and "channels_first" only work with Keras 2.

 Here is an example of the ~/.keras/keras.json file for reference: